shivannis/xandr-docs-public/xandr-docs/articles/monetize/billing.md

     this grants the user the ability to install apps as well as view billing information.
 For more details, see [Create a User](create-a-user.md).
-1. If you don't want to make the user a general Admin, reach out to your Xandr representative for assistance.
+1. If you don't want to make the user a general Admin, reach out to your Microsoft Advertising representative for assistance.

 ## Checking your credit status